AVA-AVD: Audio-Visual Speaker Diarization in the Wild: Appendix

-In addition to learnable masks, binary task-aware masks can be manually assigned to the features depending on the visibility.
-Table~\ref{subtab:mask} summarizes the comparisons between hand-crafted masks and learnable ones.
-Using no task-aware masks, hand-crafted masks, and partially learnable masks have similar performance.
-While learnable masks are optimized during training and can learn to encode the most informative or discriminative features, thus it is consistently better.
-To further interpret the learnable masks, weights of masks are visualized in Fig.~\ref{fig:mask}.
-It reveals that: (1) when all of the faces are invisible, the network will only rely on audio inputs, different channels of audio inputs are {\it equally important}; (2) if only one face is visible, the network can utilize the {\it cross-modal links} to predict the similarities, both face and audio inputs are activated; (3) when both of the speakers have visible faces, the network can easily predict similarity based on {\it sparse} face features, and the speech features are negligible.
+In addition to learnable masks, binary modality masks (i.e. 1 if visible, 0 vice versa) can be manually assigned to the features depending on the visibility.
+Table~\ref{apex:ablations:mask} summarizes the comparisons between hand-crafted masks and learnable ones.
+Using no modality masks, hand-crafted masks, and partially learnable masks have similar performance.
+While learnable modality masks are optimized during training and can learn to activate the most informative or discriminative features, thus it is consistently better.